 The Atmosphere setpoint is the setpoint to send for the atmosphere process variable.
 The range is -0.01 to 99.99.

 The Time is the total time for the program to reach the desired setpoint(s), in Hours: Minutes format.
 The Hours range from 0 - 166, and the Minutes range from 0 - 59.
-The band limit can be changed by the SET WAIT opcode.

 GTCINQDEL